apleith/apleith.github.io/mc451v3/01-intro.md

-# Introduction to Mass Communication Research and Ethics {.unnumbered}
+# Introduction to Mass Communication Research and Ethics

 This chapter will set the foundation for understanding mass communication research within a historical, methodological, and ethical context, establishing the groundwork for the deeper exploration of quantitative methods and practical applications in subsequent chapters.